 - The CEC shall first seek approval for a leave of absence from the local center.
 If approved by the local center, then the CEC shall submit the request to the Chair of the Certification Commission.
-The chair will review and authorize or deny the leave of absence.
-It will be documented and dated in a letter to the candidate and copied to the ACPE office.
+The chair will review and either authorize or deny the leave of absence.
+It will be documented and dated in a letter to the CEC, the center, and copied to the ACPE office.
 The same process will apply to a request for a renewal.

 - Educator Activity during LOA — During the leave of absence, the center remains responsible for the payment of the yearly CEC fee to hold their place in the certification process.
-However, the CEC may not supervise students or access the certification process.
+However, the CEC may not supervise students during a leave of absence.

 If a CEC leaves their center or if a center does not approve a leave of absence for a CEC, then the CEC has two options: